 Prayer is powerful.
-A prayer drive gives parishioners an opportunity to pray for priests of the parish, and it lifts and bolsters the priest who is the beneficiary of the prayers.
+A prayer drive gives parishioners an opportunity to sign up to pray for priests of the parish, and it lifts and bolsters the priest who is the beneficiary of the prayers.
 Actively encouraging parishioners to pray routinely for vocations, especially before the Blessed Sacrament, brings awareness to the idea of praying for our shepherds.

 Blessing Over Married Couples